-Overall, our findings are consistent with directors' monitoring efforts typically being strategic complements, regardless of the sign of the cross-firm monitoring synergies, but in special cases switching to being strategic substitutes.22 Interpreted through the lens of our model, the predominance in the data of strategic complementarity implies that having a busy director on the board is typically only harmful when the firms on whose boards she serves have so little in common that monitoring synergies across the firms are negative.
-Firms linked by positive monitoring synergies, on the other hand, benefit from sharing directors, especially (and perhaps counterintuitively) when their common directors find themselves becoming busier on another of their boards.
-Finally, in the special cases characterized by strategic substitutability, making a busy director busier elsewhere can
+Overall, our findings are consistent with directors' monitoring efforts typically being strategic complements, but in special cases switching to being strategic substitutes.28 The predominance of strategic complementarity in our data is a key finding.
+Interpreted through the lens of our model, it implies that a busy director is typically only harmful to firm B's shareholders when the firms on whose boards she serves have so little in common that monitoring synergies across the firms are negative (Proposition 3).
+Firms linked by positive monitoring synergies, on the other hand, benefit from sharing directors.
+In other words, our empirical findings imply the existence of busy directors who are beneficial to shareholders, by virtue of positive cross-firm monitoring synergies, even (and perhaps counterintuitively) when they become busier at another firm.
+In this case, the additional monitoring effort busy directors devote to the other firm benefits the shareholders of both firms.
+We test this implication of the model in the next section.
+Finally, in the special cases characterized by strategic substitutability, making a busy director busier elsewhere can be beneficial to firm B, namely when the busy director's reduction in monitoring at firm B elicits a more than offsetting increase in monitoring by firm B's other directors.

-20Under FAS 142, listed firms in the U.S. are required to compare the fair value of each reporting unit (based on discounted cash flows) to its carrying value (book value of assets plus goodwill minus liabilities) on an annual basis.
+27Under FAS 142, listed firms in the U.S. are required to compare the fair value of each reporting unit (based on discounted cash flows) to its carrying value (book value of assets plus goodwill minus liabilities) on an annual basis.
 If the fair value is below the carrying value, the asset is impaired and the goodwill value has to be reduced accordingly.
 An impairment charge is hence an admission that the firm overpaid for an acquisition in the past.
 Prominent examples include Time Warner's \$45.5 billion impairment charge in 2002, writing down the value of its acquisition of AOL.